radiv-sarwar/my_dactyl_manuform_build/README.md

 I assembled this keyboard as both a hobby project and for one of my university projects.
 If you want a detailed breakdown of the assembly process you can check the report I submitted in university.
 Alternatively you can also watch this [video](https://www.youtube.com/watch?v=CxNKWNKBLMs&t=9s) by the original author of the fork I used.

-The steps taken to build this is briefly explained below.
+The steps taken to build this are briefly explained below.

 ### 1. Print the shell/case with a 3d printer